Csaroda and the Hungarian Reformation

 century on lands depopulated by the devastating Mongol raids of 1241 that

-killed possibly half of Hungary 's
+killed possibly half of Hungary Romania

 The Csaroda church dates from the 13th century.
 The wooden